whitegreen/BaiduTiles_byGCJ/README.md

 bdLon, bdLat = calTiles.gcj2bd(118.984728,31.284715)  # input GCJ lon, lat

 converts  GCJ-02 to BD-09 coordinates.
-Comment out the line if you already has  BD-09 coordinates.
+Comment out this line if you already have BD-09 coordinates.

 baiduTiles.py download a map (made of 25 tiles from Baidu API) for a given GCJ coordinates.